 Human Resource Management and Employment law form an important part of programme including understanding recent compliance changes, how interview, select, train and appraise new staff members.
 You will have the experience of planning and organising team rosters for a busy bar and restaurant.
 A module on hospitality leadership will include how to create effective, high-performing teams in a busy and dynamic environment.

-You will gain first-hand experience planning, organising and supervising a series of NZSFW events.
-You will learn how to segment and analyse at the planning stages of an event and to then determine the staffing requirements and technical skills and go on break down the programme and the costs to the client.
+You will gain first-hand experience planning, organising and supervising a series of New Zealand School of Food and Wine events.
+You will learn how to segment and analyse at the planning stages of an event and to then determine the staffing requirements and technical skills.
+You will go on to break down the programme and the costs to the client.

 Effective budgeting is a cornerstone of any business.
 You will learn how to read accounts, cost menus, set sales and production targets specific to the hospitality sector through practical event experience.

 You will learn how to confidently use a computer in a business environment and study Microsoft Excel to create templates, write reports, create budgets, manage stock control and food and beverage costs.
 The goal is to build key computer literacy skills that will benefit the students in all careers especially as they move to supervisory and management positions.